 The Highland Railway Society caters for all those interested in the Highland Railway from its inception to the current day.
 Membership currently costs £12.50 per year, for which you receive a quarterly journal and purchase Society publications at reduced prices.
 An email chat group encourages discussion between members.

 As well as being a source of information for modellers, kits and components which are not otherwise available have been produced in both 4mm and 7mm scales.

 The Society has established an extensive archive of books, photographs and drawings.
 Many of the drawings and photographs can be viewed on the Highland Council's Am Baile website.
 Some of the artefacts are on display at Kyle of Lochalsh Station courtesy of the Friends of the Kyle Line during the summer months.
 The Society is keen to expand this collection either by donation or purchase.

-Our latest publication is The Black Isle Railway by Jack Kernahan.
-The author traces the attempts to build the line, showing something of the insular
+In The Black Isle Railway by Jack Kernahan., the author traces the attempts to build the line, showing something of the insular

 travelling and haulage conditions of the nineteenth century, its construction and the